WHAT IS A JUDICIAL CONDUCT TRIBUNAL?

 When the Judicial Service Commission (JSC) receives a complaint regarding a judge that it considers serious it will form a Judicial Conduct Committee to assess the complaint.
 If the Judicial Conduct Committee finds that the complaint requires further investigation it will recommend to the JSC that a Judicial Conduct Tribunal is established in order to properly deal with the matter.

-JUDICIAL CONDUCT TRIBUNAL
+COMPOSITION OF A JUDICIAL CONDUCT TRIBUNAL

 A tribunal comprises two judges and a non−judicial member taken from a list approved by the Chief Justice (and with the Justice Minister’s approval).
 The Tribunal may appoint a member of the National Prosecuting Authority as evidence leader.
 This is usually a senior prosecutor who has the responsibility to gather the evidence relating to the complaint and present it at the hearing.

 Judicial Conduct Tribunals are meant to form part of the ongoing development of the system of holding judges accountable, not just through their judgments being appealed, but through their conduct being held up to scrutiny by their peers.